bbbradsmith/hatariB/DEVELOP.md

   * `Floppy_IsWriteProtected` formerly checked the file on disk's write-protect state.
 This is not available from the Libretro virtual filesystem, so we cannot use this information.
 Assuming all disks are not write protected.
 Can use core options to write protect the drives manually, but we lack a per-disk-image setting.
 However, since we do not save back to the original floppy file, there is less of a need for this.
   * Provide extern access to core file system in header.
 * **hatari/src/floppy_ipf.c**
   * Use core's file system to load floppy image.
-(IPF isn't supported currently, though.
-Need a replacement for the CapsImage library which has issues of proprietary code.)
+  * Convert implicit capsimg linking to one loaded at runtime if available.
 * **hatari/src/floppy_stx.c**
   * Use core's file system to load floppy image.
   * Use core's file system to save floppy overlay image.